rjrudin/ml-multiline-record-ingest-starter/README.md

     ./gradlew ingest -Papi=xcc

+For both the REST API and XCC, you can specify multiple hosts to send requests to:

+    ./gradlew ingest -Phosts=host1,host2,host3

 You can easily modify the thread count and chunk size:

     ./gradlw ingest -Pchunk=50 -Pthread_count=32

+And you can modify the row count:

+    ./gradlew ingest -Prow_count=17

+Or provide your own file:

+    ./gradlew ingest -Pinput_file_path=/path/to/my.csv

+Or customize the root and child element names:

+    ./gradlew ingest -Proot_local_name=my-root -Pchild_record_name=my-child

 Or just modify gradle.properties and start building your own application.